-(c) Recognition of Interest Income Using Effective Interest Rate Method
+(ii) Effective Interest Rate Method and Interest Income

-Interest income on financial assets measured at amortized cost and any interest-bearing debt financial assets classified as at FVTPL, or at FVOCI, is recognized using the effective interest rate method.
+Interest income on financial assets measured at amortized cost and all interest-bearing debt financial assets classified as at FVPL, or at FVOCI, is recognized using the effective interest rate method.
 The effective interest rate is the rate that exactly discounts estimated future cash receipts through the expected life of the financial instrument or, when appropriate, a shorter period, to the net carrying amount of the financial asset.